RajsJohal/TerraformCertificationMaterial/README.md

 ###### Using Workspaces
 - Terraform starts with the default workspace, which can never be deleted.
-- Mangaged by the `terraform workspace` command, to create a new workspace `terraform workspace new` and run `terraform workspace select new` to switch to the new workspace.
+- Mangaged by the `terraform workspace` command, to create a new workspace `terraform workspace new <WORKSPACE-NAME>` and run `terraform workspace select <WORKSPACE-NAME>` to switch to the new workspace.
 - When running `terraform plan`, Terraform will be unbale to see existing resources that existed in the default workspace, the resources still exist but are managed in another workspace.

 ###### Current Workspace Interpolation
 - You can specify the name of the current worspace within the Terraform configuration using `${terraform.workspace}` interpolation sequence.
-This is useful for chaning behavior based on the workspace.
+This is useful for changing behavior based on the workspace.

 ###### When to use Multiple Workspaces
 - Common use of multiple workspaces is to create a parallel, distinct copy of a set of infrastructure in order to test a set of changes before modifying the main production infrastructure.
 For example, a developer working on a complex set of infrastructure changes might create a new temporary workspace in order to freely experiment with changes without afecting the default workspace.